Electronics project notes/Audio notes - microphones

 set too low and it removes no noise at all, or seems to cut in and out randomly

-the noisier the mic is (by nature), the harder the threshold is to set - it may be more distracting than not having it.
+the noisier the mic is, the harder the threshold is to set - it can behave arbitrary enough it can be more distracting than not having it.

 if input levels are not very consistent (e.g. varying distance to a stationary mic a lot), that threshold will be wrong over time

-The later a gate sits in your audio chain, the harder it may be to tune (particularly if it's after a compressor(verify))
+The later a gate sits in your audio chain, the harder it may be to tune (particularly if it's after a compressor(verify), because those by nature lessen the amount of variation in amplitude)

 gating is potentially more annoying than leaving the noise in

-Basic 'noise removal' features (e.g. try the one in audacity) often ask you to provide an example of just noise
+Basic 'noise removal' features (e.g. try the one in audacity) often ask you to provide an example of noise without signal

 typically what they do is